 The gaseous product of a venting LiNMC cell was analysed by gas chromatography in a similar study and was shown to have the following composition:

 The Metis battery venting experiment only saw the cell reach the first phase of venting, not the second major phase in which a larger proportion of gas is produced.
-However, the Air Quality sensor measured a concentration of 8.6% hydrogen which is a crucial measurement as it is above hydrogen’s Lower Explosive Limit of 4% and thus presents an explosion risk.
+However, the Battery Safety Sensor measured a concentration of 8.6% hydrogen which is a crucial measurement as it is above hydrogen’s Lower Explosive Limit of 4% and thus presents an explosion risk.
 With this information, actions can be taken to prevent the cell going into thermal runaway.

-Next Steps: The Metis Air Quality sensor also includes a wide ranging pressure sensor.
-To demonstrate the utilisation of this, the next experiment will involve the observation of pressure seen by a battery enclosure following battery failure, to determine if the battery enclosure structure has been compromised.
+Next Steps: The Metis Battery Safety Sensor also includes a wide ranging pressure sensor.
+To demonstrate the function of this, the next experiment will involve the observation of pressure seen by a battery enclosure following battery failure, to determine if the battery enclosure structure has been compromised.

 References: * Thermal-runaway experiments on consumer Li-ion batteries with metal-oxide and olivin-type cathodes - RSC Advances (RSC Publishing) DOI:10.1039/C3RA45748F